uniworld-io/developer-docs/docs/keyConcept.md

 ![side chain architecture](../img/sideChain_architecture.png)

 Each side-chain has its own block- and transaction validators.
-Side-chains are independent from each other, and have a separate ledger.
+Side-chains are independent of each other, and have a separate ledger.
 Operations on chain X cannot UniChain - The Next Generation Blockchain For AI & Blockchain Economics
 - UniWorld.io Ecosystem